Sauromayne/FairGameInstanceGenerator/README.md

 **Make sure you either delete or rename `master.json` if you want to run the dev branch.
 If both JSONS are present the program will default to master branch**

+**If you are not using proxies (which I don't recommend), you can leave all the proxy data at their default values in the default JSON**

 The above image represents a `dev.json` file configured for 30 ASIN's using 15 reserve prices.
 This means that I want 2 ASIN's per instance (30 / 2 = 15 instance).
 I would not recommend anyone to use this many instances unless you are also using proxies.
 Note that proxies is `true` (lowercase) which means that I have enabled proxies.
 More on proxies below..

 ### Merchant ID